-If you experienced a stroke following misdiagnosis or improper treatment, you and your family deserve to be compensated; call for a free case evaluation.
+If you have experienced a stroke following misdiagnosis or improper medical treatment, you and your family deserve to be compensated; call for a free case evaluation.

 Our documentation and experience we had with past clients that suffered strokes, will help us speed up the legal process and obtain maximum compensation for you and your family.

 What our clients say about their casesRead all reviews